-The Republic of Suriname, or more commonly referred as Suriname, is the smallest sovereign nation in South America.
+The Republic of Suriname, or more commonly referred to as Suriname, is the smallest sovereign nation in South America.
 It is bordered by the Atlantic Ocean to the north, Brazil to the south, French Guiana to the east, and Guyana to the west.
 The country was colonized by the Netherlands from 1667 to 1954 and was formerly called Dutch Guiana.
-Majority of Suriname’s population are residing in the capital city of Paramaribo, which also happens to be a UNESCO World Heritage Site for its colonial architecture.
+The majority of Suriname’s population is residing in the capital city of Paramaribo, which also happens to be a UNESCO World Heritage Site for its colonial architecture.

 Among the top attractions in Suriname are the Raleighvallen Nature Reserve, Nature Resort Kabalebo,, and the Brownsberg Nature Park.
 The Raleighvallen Nature Reserve which is part of the Central Suriname Nature Reserve and more popularly known as bird and monkey paradise is also a UNESCO site.
 The Nature Resort Kabalebo is an uninhabited forest that offers various activities for the adventurous such as hiking, camping, animal spotting, fishing, bird watching, and white water rafting.
 Finally, visit the Brownsberg Nature Park where you will find the world’s biggest man-made lake, the Brokopondo Reservoir.